sanaya7/cse-15l-lab-reports/lab-report-2.md

 This is the debugged code:
 ![Image](debugged.png)

 Here, I changed the for loop from `i<arr.length` to `i<arr.length / 2`.
-This is because initially, the code was justv swapping the first half with the second half and not actually reversing the input.
-Changing the length to 'half' allows proper reversal because then the code does not go all the way to the end, thereby, not overriding the already reversed part.
+This is because initially, the code was just swapping the first half with the second half and not actually reversing the input.
+Changing the length to 'half' allows proper reversal because then the code does not go all the way to the end, thereby, not 're-reversing' the already reversed part.
 Another change is adding a temporary variable to store the array.
 This prevents the code from overriding.

 ## What I learnt:
 From Lab 2 and Lab 3, I learnt a good amount of practical CS applications which I had not thought of earler.
 I completely u derstood how a url works and what a ? signifies in the URL.
 I also understood what a path is and what a query is.
 I was also able to learn how to make a web server and how to add numbers and sentences to the webpage.
 I also learnt how a web server can be started using VScode.
 It also helped me understand features of githun such as cloning and forking and how that can be used ona day-to-day CS basis.